XinXia2019/NYC-TLC-Yellow-Taxi-ETA/README.md

 ## NYC Taxi ETA

-This project aims to apply machine learning models to predict taxi trip duration in New York City using TLC yellow trips data in 2016 from Big Query.
+This project aims to apply machine learning models to predict taxi trip duration in New York City using TLC yellow taxi trips data in 2016 from Big Query.

 ## The major features we used: